apache/accumulo-examples/docs/export.md

 The shell session below shows creating a table, inserting data, and exporting the table.
 A table must be offline to export it, and it should remain offline for the duration of the distcp.
-An easy way to take a table offline without interuppting access to it is to clone it and take the clone offline.
+An easy way to take a table offline without interrupting access to it is to clone it and take the clone offline.

     root@test15> createnamespace examples
     root@test15> createtable examples.table1